Having an operation as a day case patient (under a general anaesthetic)

 You may be given an outpatient appointment if necessary.

-You may be given a copy of the letter written for your GP explaining the operation which has been performed, should you need to contact them.
+You may be given a copy of the letter written for your GP, should you need to contact them.
+The letter will explain the operation you have had.
 A copy of the letter will be sent to your GP by the hospital within 24 hours.

 How will I feel when I get home?